aesteri/v2_aesteri/src/pages/posts/post-2.md

 My dad didn't look because he was busy.
 He did say "it looks fine" though, but he definitely didn't look into it.

-I took that answer as a yes though, and there it was: My confirmation to stay at a hostel for a week in Compton, LA.
+I took that answer as a yes, and there it was: My confirmation to stay at a hostel for a week in Compton, LA.

 During this week, I learned the hard way why a 5'2 petite asian woman/young girl (not even 21 years old at the time) should not book a hostel in Compton LA alone.

-I survived though, and I'm definitely thankful for all the lessons I learned.
+I survived, and I'm definitely thankful for all the lessons I learned.
 It was a once in a lifetime experience.